Moya Brennan: Christian Blind Mission

-In 2003, Moya Brennan became Goodwill Ambassador to Christian Blind Mission Ireland (CBM).
-Brennan's first trip was to Congo-Kinshasa, with a group of five others.
-Due to violence, Moya and her team fled civil unrest and were evacuated to Kenya.
-She later promised to return to the Congo, which she did in 2005 to airlift three children from isolated jungle villages to Kinshasa.
+In 2003, Brennan became Goodwill Ambassador to Christian Blind Mission Ireland (CBM).
+Her first trip was to Congo-Kinshasa with a group of five others.
+Violence caused Moya and her team to flee civil unrest and they were evacuated to Kenya.
+She promised to return to the Congo, which she did in 2005 to airlift three children from isolated jungle villages to Kinshasa.

 In that same year, she travelled to Rwanda, where she kept a diary of her experiences.
 In 2005, she made an Irish-language documentary for TG4 during her visit to Congo, which was broadcast in 2007, and again in 2008 on both TG4 and RTÉ.

-Moya also travelled to shanty-towns in Brazil and performed a fund-raising event in the country with Assíria Nascimento in 2007.
-From there Moya travelled to Belize for the opening of a school for abused children, run by the Liberty Foundation and backed by CBM.
-At the opening, Brennan brought together the Belizean Prime Minister Said Musa, Minister of Finance, Leader of the Opposition and UK Conservative Party member and businessman with extensive business interest in Belize, Michael Ashcroft, Baron Ashcroft.

-The following year, Brennan travelled to Tanzania and has played a major role in bringing the missions of the charity to the forefront.
-She has also performed concerts worldwide with other Christian Blind Mission Goodwill Ambassadors from Europe.
+Brennan travelled to shanty-towns in Brazil and performed at a fund-raising event in the country with Assíria Nascimento in 2007.
+From there she travelled to Belize for the opening of a school for abused children, run by the Liberty Foundation and backed by CBM.
+At the opening, Brennan brought together the Belizean Prime Minister Said Musa, Minister of Finance, Leader of the Opposition and UK Conservative Party member and businessman with extensive business interests in Belize, Michael Ashcroft, Baron Ashcroft.
+The following year, she travelled to Tanzania and played a major role in publicising the missions of the charity.
+She also performed concerts worldwide with other Christian Blind Mission Goodwill Ambassadors from Europe.

-Helping those with addiction

-Brennan performs various concerts in aid of charities and groups that work to rehabilitate those affected by drug addiction and alcohol dependency.
-She also practices religion with her family in Dún Laoghaire, at a church which also reaches out to young people affected by drug and alcohol misuse.

 Nature preservation

-With family band Clannad, Brennan has recorded numerous songs about the needed protection of the landscapes in Ireland and the devastation of pollution around the world.
-The first song about the matter was recorded for their debut album and was called "An Pháirc".
-Throughout Moya's solo career, she has recorded various songs on the issue including "Big Yellow Taxi".

-In July 2005, Brennan took part in a protest alongside poet Cathal Ó Searcaigh and locals of County Donegal to protest against the installation of electric cables across various areas of the county due to the harm it could cause to both people and the landscape.
+With Clannad, Brennan recorded numerous songs about the protection needed for the landscapes of Ireland, and about the devastation of pollution around the world.
+The first song on this subject was recorded for their debut album and was called "An Pháirc".
+She recorded songs on this topic throughout her solo career, including "Big Yellow Taxi".
+In July 2005, alongside poet Cathal Ó Searcaigh and locals of County Donegal, she took part in a protest against the installation of electric cables across the county because of the harm it could do to people and the landscape.